Do you have problems with your Oppo Pad?

 |Battery||8360mAh, Li-Po Battery|

-The Oppo Pad is a fantastic tablet, and I recommend it to everyone.
+The Oppo Pad is a fantastic phone, and I recommend it to everyone.
 But, as with any device, there are some problems with it.

-Therefore even after years of experience in the domain quality testing, tablet manufacturers sometimes fail to sort out all the issues with the device before the launch.
+Therefore even after years of experience in the domain quality testing, smartphone manufacturers sometimes fail to sort out all the issues with the device before the launch.

 But don't worry, in this guide, I have covered all the Oppo Pad problems and their solutions/fixes.